 3. Get certified as a Certified Mental Performance Consultant (CMPC) by the AASP and begin practicing as a consultant (optional).

-4. Earn an accredited Psy.D. or Ph.D. in Psychology with a specialization in Sports Psychology (to become licensed and/or take up research).
+4. Earn an accredited Psy.D. or Ph.D. in Psychology specializing in Sports Psychology (to become licensed and take up research).

 5. Undergo supervised clinical experience requirements stipulated by the state of residence/practice.